claytonsilva/aws-sso-cred-restore/README.md

 ## Export the credentials

-There may be circumstances when it is easier/better to set the appropriate environment variables so that they can be re-used by any `aws` command.
+There may be circunstances when it is easier/better to set the appropriate environment variables so that they can be re-used by any `aws` command.

 Since the script cannot directly set the environment variables in the calling shell process, it is necessary to use the following syntax: